800 Character Traits: The Ultimate List (+ How to Develop a Good Character Step-by-Step)

 What Are Character Traits?

-One way to better understand character traits is to clearly define three closely related ideas: core values, personality traits and character traits.
+One way to better understand character traits is to define three closely related ideals: core values, personality traits and character traits.

 Though often used interchangeably, these terms have distinct definitions: